 The annual employee performance review is a great opportunity to connect with your employees, and understand their goals and how you can help them progress.
 But, you need to put inclusion centre-stage when conducting employee reviews.
 If your company’s performance management processes and assessments are biased and not inclusive, it can limit the effectiveness of other DEI strategies and efforts.

 According to Gallup, only 29% of employees strongly agree that their performance reviews were fair.
 Companies with an inclusive culture are “twice as likely to meet or exceed financial targets” and eight times more likely “to achieve better business outcomes.”

+One area of ensuring inclusive performance management and assessment is gender.
 One survey reveals female employees receive nearly 1.4 times more “personality-based” feedback compared to men, who tend to receive more work-related feedback.

 In 81,000 performance evaluations, managers used more negative language for women, like selfish, inept, and aggressive, while naturally using positive language for men – e.g., analytical and competent.

-Employee reviews are a source of stress for your employees.
+Employee reviews are often a source of stress for your employees.
 According to YouGov, as many as 29% of employees report that their annual review is stressful.

 Potential causes of stress include:

 A review could raise difficult topics.
 Employers may not feel confident addressing diversity issues for fear of getting it wrong.